 What Force Moves Oxygen and Carbon Dioxide Across the Respiratory Membrane?

+The primary force that drives the exchange of oxygen and carbon dioxide across the respiratory membrane is simple diffusion.
 This process is based on the principle that molecules move from areas of higher concentration to areas of lower concentration.

 In the lungs, oxygen in the alveoli has a higher concentration than in the blood in surrounding capillaries, so it diffuses into the blood.